 It's now easier than ever to increase your productivity and effectiveness in business.
 Many of the top-rated business apps include a high-powered free version, so you don't have to invest much to get started with them.
 Other apps featured here work as business hacks, helping you use your time wisely and hang onto important information for later.

 All of these excellent apps are guaranteed to help you streamline your processes and maximize your potential.

-If you're looking for a plug-and-play to-do list app, Todoist is a great candidate—and it's free!
+If you're looking for a plug-and-play online collaboration tool, Todoist is a great candidate—and it's free!
 This versatile app works great as a simple reminder list.
 But it also offers a host of other features that take your planning to the next level.
 The paid version is geared toward teams, offering more delegation and collaboration features.

 For people who work well with pencil and paper, Todoist might be the most intuitive way to organize your thoughts digitally.
 Setting up projects is super easy, and you can use labels to help you sort through items later.

 For instance, let's say you need to plan a new initiative.
 First, create a project in Todoist.
 Jot down your ideas or pertinent info in the notes section, which stays connected to that project.

 Then you'll probably want to make subprojects, either based on milestones or simultaneous components.
 Within each subproject, add items to do next.
 You can label those items according to however you'd like to recall them later.
 For example, you can label items according to priority, context (e.g., phone calls or errands) or both.